Worship in Hinduism: Murti

 In Hinduism, a murti is an embodiment of the divine, the Ultimate Reality or Brahman.
-In religious context, murtis are found in Hindu temples or homes, where they may be treated as a beloved guest and serve as a participant of Puja rituals in Hinduism.
-A murti is installed by priests, in Hindu temples, through the Prana Pratishtha ceremony.
-These is also a utsava murti ("mobile image of god") which is used for processions and various festive celebrations.
-Unlike the installed main deity image in Hindu temples, these murtis can be taken out of the temple and paraded during special occasions, processions, and festivals.
+In a religious context, murtis are found in Hindu temples or homes, where they may be treated as a beloved guest and serve as a participant of puja rituals.
+A murti is installed by priests in Hindu temples through the Prana Pratishtha ceremony.
+There is also an utsava murti ("mobile image of god") which is used for processions and various festive celebrations.
+Unlike the installed, main image of the deity in Hindu temples, these murtis can be taken out of the temple and paraded during special occasions, processions, and festivals.
 Devotional (bhakti) practices centered on cultivating a deep and personal bond of love with God often include veneration of murtis.
 Acts of devotion can include awakening the murti in the morning and making sure that it "is scrubbed, clothed, and garlanded."
 Furthermore, the building of a temple for the murti is considered the highest act of devotion.

 Puja

-Pūjā or alternative transliteration Pooja (Sanskrit: reverence, honour, adoration, or worship) is a religious ritual performed by Hindus as an offering to various deities, distinguished persons, or special guests.
-It is done on a variety of occasions and settings, from daily puja done in the home, to temple ceremonies and large festivals, or to begin a new venture.
+Pūjā (Sanskrit: पूजा, meaning reverence, honour, adoration, or worship), sometimes spelt 'pooja', is a religious ritual performed by Hindus as an offering to various deities, distinguished persons, or special guests.
+It is performed on a variety of occasions and settings, from daily puja done in the home, to temple ceremonies and large festivals, or to begin a new venture.
 A priest determines the timing of puja by consulting the pancanga (ritual calendar), which indicates auspicious dates and times for religious ceremonies.
 Puja rituals range from simple offerings of water, flowers, and incense in domestic shrines to the elaborate 16 upacharas in temples.
 Physical expressions of humility, like the namaste gesture, bending, or full prostration, accompany puja.
 Many Hindus equate it with prayer in English, but puja is distinct, involving tangible offerings to deity images.
 The puja concludes with aarti.
 The offerings given during puja, like food and flowers, are returned to worshippers as prasada, believed to carry the deity's blessings.
 This prasada is often shared with others, extending the puja's benefits.